 Chikaming Township Park and Preserve

 The 263-acre Chikaming Township Park and Preserve is located on Warren Woods Road between I-94 and Lakewood Estates.
 Its natural features are diverse and include uplands, wooded floodplains, 2,800-feet of frontage on the Galien River and a 5.3-acre lake.
-An informal walk-through and a preliminary inventory identified 131 native species of plants including two threatened species.
-Funding for this new facility came from grants from the Michigan Natural Resources Trust Fund, donations of money, in kind services from individuals and the Township General Fund.
-Plans are in process to develop this unique site and will include a road to the lake, a picnic area, viewing platforms and trails.
-Drive in, park and then hike to the lake.
+The park features walking and cross-country ski trails, viewing platforms, a fishing pier, picnic area, a community garden, a new mountain bike trail and restrooms.
 The Park and Preserve is open from sunrise to sunset for your enjoyment.
-Again, no hunting or off-road vehicles are allowed
+Again, no hunting or off-road vehicles are allowed. chikamingtownship.org

 Road-End Beach Access